Kelvyn88/ODEs.jl/README.md

     Pkg.clone("git://github.com/Kelvyn88/ODEs.jl")

+To track changes across versions, the package should be registered into the local METADATA.
 Pull requests are always highly welcome to fix bugs, add solvers, or anything else!

 # Current status of the project
 The first release v0.0.1, contains the basic functionality including: